 Optimum Blood Pressure: 115 / 75

 Hypertension is not caused by too much salt, as often reported.
-Too much salt usually goes hand in hand with a bad diet that is the true culprit here.
+Too much salt usually goes together with a bad diet that is the true culprit here.
 On a balanced diet, there is absolutely no need to control salt intake.

 Being overweight is a significant risk factor for almost all degenerative diseases that haunt us with age.
-Good news is that both our body weight as well as our body composition will automatically normalize once we implement the foundation building blocks of nutrition, exercise, detox, and mental well-being.
+Good news is that both our body weight and our body composition will automatically normalize once we implement the foundation building blocks of nutrition, exercise, detox, and mental well-being.

 Tracking our body weight is easy, using a connected scale like the "Withings Smart Body Analyzer" that conveniently tracks its measurements in a web portal and a mobile app.
 Every quarter we have our body composition analyzed as well.
 Unfortunately, we find the Withings built-in fat measurement (just as all other cheap fat measuring scales) very erratic and not unusable.